Vikas4249/AI-Agent/README.md

 Hi!
-This a AI Agent built using Langchain , Langgraph , OPENAI API key and for package management "UV".
+This a AI Agent built using Langchain , Langgraph , OPENAI API key and for packages management "UV" is used.